AshAvalanche/ash-docs/docs/console/guides/blueprint/blueprint-configuration.md

 # 2. Blueprint Configuration and Apply

 :::caution
-The Ash Console is currently in beta and **not production-ready**.
-It is under active development and subject to breaking changes.
+**UPDATE**: The Ash Console open beta has ended.
+Looking to launch your Avalanche L1?
+See our latest [Ash Managed L1s offer announcement](https://ashavax.hashnode.dev/announcing-ash-managed-l1s-and-avalanche-builder-credits)!
 :::

 We need to write [blueprints](/docs/console/reference/blueprints) that define all the entities needed to deploy a 5-node Avalanche devnet and to create the Subnet.
 For convenience, we have prepared the [devnet.yml](https://github.com/AshAvalanche/ash-rs/blob/main/crates/ash_cli/examples/console/blueprint/devnet.yml) and [devnet-evm-subnet.yml](https://github.com/AshAvalanche/ash-rs/blob/main/crates/ash_cli/examples/console/blueprint/devnet-evm-subnet.yml) blueprints for you.